FleekHQ/fleek-docs/docs/dfinity-hosting/site-deployment.md

 You will need to have a repository ready with static site public directory (most Jamstack frameworks are supported), and set the build settings.
 It is set and forget, so once your site is built and configured, you will benefit from **continuous deployments**.
 Just push your changed to the proper branch on GitHub, and done!

-### Selecting Dfinity as the Deployment Location
+### 2) Select Dfinity as the Deployment Location
 ![](imgs/dfinity-dropdown.png)

 Got a repo and branch ready?
 Cool!
 Now, you will have to pick where you want to host your website.
 Dfinity, or IPFS.
 Open the dropdown menu and select Dfinity (should be the default option) and hit next.

 Remember that when deploying to Dfinity, you are deploying to the Internet Computer computational blockchain.
 This is a decentralized and trustless environment that doesn't depend on Fleek.

 IPFS, on the other hand, is a distributed node environment that provides a user-controlled and performant location for sites, but it does depend on Fleek.
 Their perks and different, and both represent different approaches to Open Web hosting!

-## Configuring the deployment
-### Build parameters
+### 3) Configure the Deployment - Build Parameters
+Fleek handles build parameters equally across Dfinity and IPFS.
+First, it will try to autodetect the site's framework and apply the standard build parameters.

+**However in some cases** you might need to add the parameters manually (or you might want to customize them further). **Don't worry if you mistakenly place a wrong parameter**, these can be changed both here, and after the deployment in the site's **build settings.**

 ![](imgs/build2.png)
-Fleek handles build parameters equally across Dfinity and IPFS.
-First, it will try to autodetect the site's framework and apply the standard build parameters. **However in some cases** you might need to add the parameters manually (or you might want to customize them further). **Don't worry if you mistakenly place a wrong parameter**, these can be changed both here, and after the deployment in the site's **build settings.**

 Below are the build parameters which you can modify.